 That triangle is way too close to the car to do any good.
 She’s going to get hit.

-Don’t stand in an impact area like this guy is doing.
+Don’t stand in an impact area like this driver is doing.
 If you landed here, the next guy could be sliding into you at any moment.

 Make sure you’ve cleared the intake and exhaust areas.
 Your car needs to breathe so you can breathe.
 That means keeping the cabin air intake, engine air intake and engine exhaust free of ice, snow, mud, water and any other obstructions.
 Use your shovel to dig out around the exhaust pipe and remove snow.
 Then, start the car and check for exhaust flow.
 If the exhaust is leaking under the car or around the engine bay, it can get into the cabin air intake.
 Most cabin air intakes are around the base of the windshield.
 You may need to open a window to get fresh air in.

 Turn off the air conditioning.
 This uses energy and will deplete your fuel faster.
 On the other hand, leave the lights on at night to help searchers find you.
-Honk the horn every once in a while during daylight hours.
+Honk the horn periodically during daylight hours.

 Be ready to be rescued.
 Have your tow strap ready in case someone happens by.